tc39/proposal-smart-pipelines/readme.md

 function application][] in a more coherent approach.
 Smart pipelines open the door to such an approach to all these use cases.

-Smart pipelines and their [smart body syntax][] sacrifice a small amount of [simplicity][cyclomatic simplicity] in return for a vast amount of [expressive versatility][] and [conceptual generality][].
+Smart pipelines and their [smart step syntax][] sacrifice a small amount of [simplicity][cyclomatic simplicity] in return for a vast amount of [expressive versatility][] and [conceptual generality][].
 And because it makes many of the other operator proposals above either unnecessary or possibly simpler, it may result in less complexity on average anyway.
-And thanks to its [syntactic locality][] and numerous [statically detectable early errors][early errors], the mental burden on the developer in remembering [smart body syntax][] is light.
+And thanks to its [syntactic locality][] and numerous [statically detectable early errors][early errors], the mental burden on the developer in remembering [smart step syntax][] is light.

 The benefits of smart pipelines on many real-world examples are well demonstrated in the [Motivation][] section above, and many of the examples are